ranand12/blog/_posts/2020-04-24-bloginvesthealth.md

 ![swimming](/assets/blogposts/bloginvest/swimming.gif){: .align-center}

-1. **Investing** -  Of course the wealth that is built is what we aim for - but hey the discipline of saving and investing and the habit building is the reward
+1. **Investing** -  Of course the wealth that is built is what we aim for - but the discipline of saving and investing and the habit building is the reward

 2. **Creating online content** - The ability to articulate thoughts, teach and present content to others itself is the reward.
 That skill is invaluable when you are talking to the customer, designing a solution and working with other teams.